 What is the highest-paid correction officer job?

 The highest-paid correction officer job is a detective.
-Detectives earn an average salary of $57,984, which is $ 27.88 hourly.
+Detectives earn an average salary of $57,984, which translates to $27.88 hourly.

 -